bbc/chaos-lambda/README.md

   between 10am UTC and 4pm UTC, Monday to Friday); see http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html for documentation on the syntax.
-* `DefaultMode`: by default all Auto Scaling Groups in the region are targets;
-  set this to `off` to switch to an opt-in mode, where only ASGs with a `chaos-lambda-termination` tag (see below) are affected.
+* `DefaultProbability`: by default all Auto Scaling Groups in the region are targets; set this to `0.0` and only ASGs with a `chaos-lambda-termination` tag (see below) will be affected.

 # Notifications